Curebase/tech-assessment-fe/README.md

 <br />

 # Goal
 Develop a responsive React application based on this [Figma](https://www.figma.com/file/IGiTFyYotEnc94XwfMuVCE/Tech-Assessment?node-id=0%3A1) file, consuming a GraphQL endpoint.
+# Nice to have
-The application has to be packaged in Docker.
+- Application is packaged in Docker.
 # Screens

 ## Participants